griffinht/hot/infrastructure/containers/hot/monitoring/README.md

     btrfs

 ## logs
-todo log export/monitoring/centralized viewing? idk... who cares? like fr whats the advantage of putting your logs in one place
+dynamic ip - make sure its correct, alert on changes todo log export/monitoring/centralized viewing? idk... who cares? like fr whats the advantage of putting your logs in one place
     nginx logs! i want those!
     if something breaks you log in and view the logs